Skip to content

 TODAY IN KENTUCKY HISTORY

-Localtonians wish a Happy Birthday to Wayne County native Preston Hopkins Leslie, Kentucky’s 26th Governor, born in 1819.
+Localtonians wish a Happy Birthday to Wayne County native Preston Hopkins Leslie, Kentucky’s 26th governor, born in 1819.
 Preston Leslie was born in Clinton County, Kentucky (then a part of Wayne County).
 He worked with his father on the family farm until 1835, then supported himself with odd jobs, including driving a stagecoach, running a ferry, and being a store clerk.

 Localtonians wish a Happy Birthday to Lexington native Mary Deshea, born in 1850; a founder of the Daughters of the American Revolution.